 - Copyrighted Materials: When using music, sound effects, images or other similar material you must receive permissions from the rights holders and provide a copy of the permission with your submission.
 Any video discovered to be using copyrighted materials without permission will be immediately removed from the website and considered ineligible for this year’s competition.
 If a student requests permission but does not get a response this should not be taken as a sign of consent and the material should not appear in the video.

 - Duration: The length of the video must be between three and four minutes.
-Points will be deducted for every 10 seconds over or under the time allowed (between 3 and 4 minutes).
+Points will be deducted from the final mark if the video is too long or too short.

 - Inappropriate Content: Offensive or defamatory content will render the video ineligible and will be removed from the site.